GallowayLabMIT/protocols/docs/protocols/cloning/_overview.rst

 ----------------------------------

-To make a stock of a plasmid for which you only have a DNA prep (e.g., obtained from a collaborator, or the original agar plate dried out), simply transform (or re-transform) the plasmid directly without needing to reassemble it.
+To make a stock of a plasmid for which you only have a DNA prep (e.g., obtained from a collaborator, or the original agar plate dried out), simply transform (or re-transform) the plasmid directly---you do not need to reassemble it.
 This means you can skip Steps 1 and 2 above, beginning directly with Step 3.

-**Step 3:** :doc:`Transform <transformation>` chemically competent cells with 0.5 µsxL plasmid DNA.
+**Step 3:** :doc:`Transform <transformation>` chemically competent cells with 0.5 µL plasmid DNA.

    .. tip::
     The transformation should be highly efficient since all the DNA is (presumably) the correct plasmid product.
-You may want to scale down the volume of cells or plate only a fraction of the reaction to avoid overcrowding of the colonies the next day.
+You may want to dilute your plasmid DNA or scale down the volume of cells to avoid overcrowding of the colonies the next day.
     Be careful not to overgrow such that the colonies merge!

 **Step 4:** It is usually okay to skip the initial screening step if your plasmid DNA is pure.
 Instead, pick 1-2 colonies directly into liquid cultures and shake overnight at 30ºC.
 The next day, save ~2 uL to inoculate a new culture or streak onto a fresh plate.

-**Steps 5-7:** Perform as described above.
+**Steps 5-7:** Purify, sequence, and stock your plasmid as described above.

 Cloning Workflow Timeline